jasonbayton/11ty/_src/support.md

 Ideal for dedicated support or projects of a greater scope or time requirement, [email](mailto:jason@bayton.org) me a request for engagement.
 Include a detailed SCOPE and/or Statement of Work (SoW), as well as a budget and time window for the engagement to review.

 **SLA:** _As agreed._

+**Scope:**

+* Dedicated engagement on agreed hours
+* 1-to-1 or 1-to-many remote sessions as required
+* Review of attachments or similar uploaded debugging information

 **Cost:** £1200/day (8 hours) billed in 1/2 day increments (rounded up), or as agreed.